scala/scala-lang/blog/_posts/2015-11-16-minutes-from-nov-2015.md

 Actions:

-- [@dickwall](http://github.com/dickwall) create new issue to track this: https://github.com/scala/slip/issues/31
+- [@dickwall](http://github.com/dickwall) created new issue to track this: https://github.com/scala/slip/issues/31
 - The community should read [@odersky](http://github.com/odersky)'s document and let the SLIP know their thoughts/questions/comments

 ## ... so what about JSON AST question/discussion